 |

-| Yeah.
-It's important to make decisions as stress-free as possible. |
+| That's right.
+It's important to judge with as little stress as possible. |

 |